 - Are you willing to accept a boat filled with 35-50 gallons of “shit water”?

-If the answer to any of these questions is no then please ensure your vessels seacocks are installed and constructed to meet the bare minimum safety standards.
+If the answer to any of these questions is no, then please ensure your vessels seacocks are installed and constructed to meet the bare minimum safety standards.
+It may just save your vessel or your life.

-This owner actually thought he was prepared but he soon realized that his “soft-wood tapered safety plugs“, the ones we all have aboard, would not fit into the seacock with a partially closed ball!
+This owner actually thought he was prepared, but he soon realized that his soft-wood tapered safety plugs, the ones we all have aboard, would not fit into the seacock with a partially closed ball..
+Oops…

-This scenario is something I had actually not considered either but it sure suggests that a hand saw should also be on-board to trim a plug to the correct depth if needed.
-I carry a hack saw on-board, and it would work, but in an emergency could be quite slow.
+This scenario is something I had actually not considered either, but it sure suggests that a hand saw should also be on-board to trim a plug to the correct depth if needed.
+While I do carry a hack saw on-board, and it could work, it would be extremely slow due to the ultra fine teeth of a metal cutting hack saw.
 The point here is to consider every failure point & scenario in a seacock assembly and be prepared for it ahead of time.

 ABYC Seacock Strength Requirements